Stocks vs. ETFs: Which Side Do You Choose?

 Exchange traded funds have a certain yawn-worthy reputation in some circles.
 They're not always very exciting.
 Returns tend to be in the average range.
 But that typically makes them safe...or safer than many stocks anyway.
 Stocks can and often do exhibit more volatility.

 Apples and oranges are both fruits with their own unique allures and they appeal to different tastes.
 The same applies to stocks and ETFs.
 Your personal tolerance for risk can a big factor in deciding which might be the better fit for you, as can your other unique personality quirks.
-Measure your preferences against these factors to get a better idea of which way you want to lean.
+Measure your preferences against these factors to get a better idea of which way you want to go.

 And remember, this comparison assumes that you're putting together a portfolio of all ETFs or all stocks when everyone knows diversity is king.
 If you still find yourself on the fence, consider an investment blend.
 That might be the safest option of all—assuming safety is your paramount concern.